 For dinner, try The Frisky Oyster, a couple towns over in Greenport.
 With its dim lighting and fancy cocktails, this is swanky Long Island-style, but it still retains that element of small-town comfort, in both the lively atmosphere and the blow-your-mind food (think truffled French fries that may just change your life) that is locally sourced.

 Last year we recommended pedaling between wineries, and this is still our favorite means of getting around.
 However, if you’d rather not work for your wine, there are a variety of companies that provide both public and private tours.
-Long Island Wine Country offers a variety of all-inclusive tours varying from $149-$159 per person (see their full schedule for details) or you might choose the whimsy route, and hop on the North Fork Trolley ($89 includes three wineries and lunch).
+You could also choose the whimsy route, and hop on the North Fork Trolley ($89 includes three wineries and lunch).

 Helpful Hint: Many North Fork wineries participate in a cork-sharing program.
 Each location provides you with corks that will get you a discount or additional tasting at your next spot.
 Note: While some may offer deals, not all will so be sure to ask.

 Vine Time: A Guide to North Fork Vineyards